 In one way or another most businesses are affected by changes in season; whether you sell greeting cards or software, chances are, you’ll notice peaks and troughs in your business or sales.
-Whilst there’s nothing unusual or wrong with this, you want to avoid only being profitable for a few months of the year and losing out on profit during the other months.
+While there’s nothing unusual or wrong with this, you want to avoid only being profitable for a few months of the year and losing out on profit during the other months.
 With that in mind here are my top 3 tips for overcoming seasonal fluctuations.

 Plan and be clever

-Break down your business and see what facilities/services can be used elsewhere – For example, the majority of my business caters to hens and stags but during the winter months I’ve noticed that less people are going on stag and hen parties and that the staff and our services were being underutilized.
+Break down your business and see what facilities/services can be used elsewhere – For example, the majority of my business caters to hens and stags but during the winter months I’ve noticed that fewer people are going on stag and hen parties and that the staff and our services were being underutilised.
 To counteract this quiet period I set up Eventa the corporate events section of the business.

 This turned out to be the perfect solution; Eventa’s peak periods were during the Christmas party period and the peak periods for stags & hens were during the spring, summer and late summer months.
 It worked beautifully because I already had the booking system and facilities in place – all I had to do was recruit some knowledgeable events industry professionals to come in and train and manage my existing staff to be able to organise corporate events, as well as stag/hen weekends.